henrylaxen/datastar-haskell/README.md

     mergeSignals    :: Text -> Bool -> Options -> Text
     removeSignals   :: [Text] -> Options -> Text
     executeScript   ::  [Text] -> [Text] -> Bool -> Options -> Text
+    send :: Text -> Client is **Not** defined

-additionally you, dear user, will need to implement the web server dependent function sse :: Text -> m () where m will depend on your web server.
+additionally you, dear user, will need to implement a web server dependent function sends the text you created to the client.
 I have included a sample implementation for the Snap server, in the SnapSSE module, please have a look at it.

 You will notice a Bool named debug, which is currently set to False.
 Setting it to True will enable debug messages printed to stdout so